Entanglement

 In quantum physics, entanglement means that two particles, once connected, remain so — no matter the distance between them.
 What affects one, affects the other.
 Instantly.
 Irrevocably.
 This is not a metaphor.
 This is how reality operates at its deepest level.

+Now imagine applying that principle to other parts of reality.
 To the boundary between mind and matter.
 Between the individual and society.
 Between the past we carry and the future we cannot yet see.
 This book argues — compellingly, urgently — that the ancient illusion of separation is collapsing.
 The walls we built between disciplines, between peoples, between inner and outer worlds, are dissolving.
-We are living, whether we know it or not, in the age of entanglement.

 For publishers and agents, this book arrives at precisely the right moment.
 The world is saturated with books about crisis — climate change , conflict, collapsing institutions, artificial intelligence.
-Leaving Plato's Cave is something rarer and more valuable: a book that makes sense of the chaos.
+Entanglement is something rarer and more valuable: a book that makes sense of the chaos.
 It reframes disruption not as catastrophe but as transformation.
 After all, a new and better house can only be built once the old one comes down.

 What sets this work apart is its scope, its courage, and its fundamental optimism.
 Each of the thirteen authors approaches entanglement through their own unique lens — science, philosophy, society, consciousness — and yet they converge on a single, resonant truth: that connection, not separation, is the deepest nature of reality.